-The maximum exposure to credit risk of the Company amounted to RM2,762,806 (31.03.2019: RM958,393) representing the outstanding banking facility of the subsidiary as at the end of the reporting period.
+The maximum exposure to credit risk of the Company amounted to RM3,899,124 (2020: RM2,762,806) representing the outstanding banking facility of the subsidiary as at the end of the reporting period.

-The financial guarantees are provided as credit enhancements to the associate and subsidiary secured loans.
+The financial guarantees are provided as credit enhancements to the subsidiary secured loans.